MicrosoftDocs/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 ### Cannot connect to Synapse pool from a tool

 Some tools might not have an explicit option that enables you to connect to the Synapse serverless SQL pool.
 Use an option that you would use to connect to SQL Server or Azure SQL database.
-The connection dialog do not need to be branded as "Synapse" because the serverless SQL pool use the same protocol as SQL Server or Azure SQL database.
+The connection dialog do not need to be branded as "Synapse" because the serverless SQL pool uses the same protocol as SQL Server or Azure SQL database.

 Even if a tool enables you to enter only a logical server name and predefines `database.windows.net` domain, put the Synapse workspace name followed by `-ondemand` suffix and `database.windows.net` domain.